ndhilliprasad/chargepoint/README.md

 ```
 docker-compose.yml has zookeeper, kafka, transaction-service and authentication-service

-Application dockers will take sometime startup as it is kafka to be in a healthy state
+Application dockers will take about 30s~1min as it is kafka to be in a healthy state

 Curl to test the APIs